Fayzabad, Badakhshan: Economy

-Fayzabad has historically been relatively isolated from other parts of the country because of the lack of paved roads.
-There are two active bazaars in the city where items as diverse as cotton, cotton cloth and goods, salt, sugar, tea, indigo, and cutlery are traded.
-It has been two years since the asphalted ring road of Afghanistan reached Fayzabad.
-The cost of the road connecting Fayzabad with Taloqan and Kunduz was about $US 200 million which was paid for by USAID.
+Before the 21st century, Fayzabad has been relatively isolated from other parts of Afghanistan because of the lack of paved roads.
+There are active bazaars in the city where items as diverse as cotton, cotton cloth and goods, salt, sugar, tea, indigo, and cutlery are traded.
+It has been several years since a branch of the asphalted Afghanistan Ring Road reached Fayzabad.

 Several varieties of cash crops are grown in the vicinity including barley, wheat, and rice and there are a number of gardens and orchards.
 There has been some success in panning for gold in the vicinity, beryl can be found and there is a salt mine located nearby.
 The city also has a handicraft industry producing woolen goods and there are flour and rice mills.
-The Shorabak power station, which is located on the outskirts of Fayzabad, provides 7.5 megawatts (MW) of electricity to the city.
+The Shorabak Dam, which is located several miles to the southeast of Fayzabad, provides 7.5 megawatts (MW) of electricity to the city.

+In recent years a growing number of tourists visit Fayzabad because it serves as the gateway to the Wakhan National Park in Wakhan District.
+There are several guest houses in the city, Qasre Kokcha Hotel is the best among them which has security, central heating system, electricity and internet.
+There is also a guest house called Lapis Lazuli for expatriates.
+There are also plans for establishing direct road trade with China at the Wakhjir Pass in Wakhan District, which could further improve the economy of Fayzabad.

-Demographics and culture
+Demographics

 German soldiers of the ISAF with Afghan National Police in 2006.

-Fayzabad was reported to have 39,555 residents in 2021.
-The majority of the inhabitants are ethnic Tajiks, while there are also minority communities of ethnic Pashtuns, Pamiris, Uzbeks, Hazaras and Turkmens.
+Fayzabad has an estimated population of 85,477 people.
+The majority of them are ethnic Tajiks, while there are also minority communities of ethnic Pashtuns, Pamiris, Uzbeks, Hazaras and Turkmens.

-Eleven languages are spoken in the city, including Dari, Wakhi, Munji, Pashto, Ishkashimi, Yazgulyam, Sarikoli, Shughni, Rushani, Uzbek and Turkmen.
+Eleven languages are spoken in the city, including Dari, Pashto, Wakhi, Munji, Ishkashimi, Yazgulyam, Sarikoli, Shughni, Rushani, Uzbek and Turkmen.
+Multilingualism has become more common in Afghanistan in the last two decades.

-There are a number of mosques and shrines of historical importance in the city.

 Education

-Badakhshan University is located in Fayzabad.
-The city has several public schools including an all-girls school.

-Public services

-There is a government-run hospital in the province.
-There are a number of private guesthouses in the city, Qasre Kokcha Hotel is the best among them which has security, central heating system, electricity and internet.
-There is also a guest house called Lapis Lazuli for expatriates.
+There are a number of public and private schools in Fayzabad.
+A number of public and private universities are also found there.
+The Badakhshan University is a public university located in the northwestern part of the city.

+Healthcare

+There is at least one government-run hospital.
+Other hospitals and clinics may also be found.